Polycademy/WebserverConfiguration/README.md

 8. Add proxy and uwsgi styles to NGINX.
 9. NGINX Cache Busting is not working. (rebuild NGINX from source)
 10. Add automated Web Server tests.

+TODO use one of:

+1. OpenResty
+2. Tengine

+Replace NGINX.
+We're going to have some crazy web server configurations.